 Come Sunday and Mumbai's suburban Juhu Beach turns carnival-like, as hordes of the city's residents head there to hangout on their day off work.
 Don't expect sunbathing or swimming (apart from locals frolicking in the water fully-clothed) at this beach.
 Sand sculpting, monkeys, cows, cricket, acrobats, food and trinket vendors, and tattoo artists all entertain the crowd.

 Dharavi Slum in Mumbai

 Often referred to as Asia's largest slum, Dharavi is notorious for its seemingly endless stretch of tinned-roof shanties, all squeezed in as tightly as possible.
 The slum was founded during in 1882, during the time of British Raj, and is spread over 535 acres.
 The exact population isn't known, although it's estimated that about a million people live there.
 The density of up to 2,000 people per acre is astonishing!
 However, it's not the depressing, poverty-riddled place you may expect.
-Dharavi is full of flourishing small scale industry.
+Dharavi is full of flourishing small scale industry and has a cohesive community.
 Here's why you should go on a Dharavi tour and the best options.

 Want to grab a bargain in Chennai?
 Join the swarm of shoppers along Chennai's famed commercial strip, Ranganathan Street in T. Nagar.
 It has the cheapest prices is the city and judging by the crowd, everyone who lives there knows that!
 Come festival time (Diwali and Pongal) and the amount of people pouring in is mind-boggling.
 Everything is available from gold jewelry to saris.
 Saravana Stores, Jeyachandran Textiles, Rathna Stores and Textile India are the main shops.
 The road also runs to Mambalam train station, so commuters pass through it as well.
 The rush starts from around 8 a.m. and doesn't wind down until 10 p.m.